 There are two airlines offering direct flights from the UK to Jordan, both departing from Heathrow: Royal Jordanian and British Airways.
 All flights arrive into and depart from Amman; they leave Heathrow in the afternoon and arrive in Amman in the mid or late evening, and the return flights leave Amman in the morning, arriving back at Heathrow the same afternoon.
 Both airlines offer Business Class seats, so if you are considering upgrading, please just let us know and we can include this in your proposal.
 Flights from regional airports are possible, either connecting through Heathrow or flying with a European carrier via the continent.

-UK passport holders can get a visa on arrival in Jordan, which costs JD20 (approximately £23), however currently we are able to arrange for the visa to be included free on our holidays.
+UK passport holders require a visa to travel to Jordan.
+Single entry visas, valid for one month, can be obtained on arrival in Jordan, which costs JD20 (approximately £23), however currently we are able to arrange for the visa to be included free on our holidays.
 Citizens of other nationalities should check with the Jordanian Embassy for any visa regulations pertaining to them.

 A quick glance at a map of the Middle East will show that Jordan has a rather unenviable position, surrounded by countries that are regularly in the news for all the wrong reasons.
 However, Jordan itself is by contrast a stable and safe destination, though the usual advice offered to travellers anywhere in the world should be heeded, so it’s worth being diligent and exercising a common sense approach when travelling through the country.